This post was originally published in December 2017. I have updated this post.

 - Take a one-day class on a subject that interests you

 - Create a plan & budget for something you’ve always wanted to do

 - Visit a new place you’ve never been before

 - Save up for a special present for yourself that you don’t have to share with anyone

-As we go into the final week of 2017, I want to pose a challenge to everyone: consider starting 2018 by being generous and kind to yourself.
-Comment below with how you plan to be your own caregiver.
+As we go into the final week of 2019, I want to pose a challenge to everyone: consider starting 2020 by being generous and kind to yourself.
+Comment below with how you plan to be your caregiver.

 Like this post?
 Make sure to follow me on your favorite social media platform and show some love by sharing it.
 Links found below.